 - Spot clean rust.
 If your knife is in a humid environment, it will rust.
 The best way to quickly address rust is to spot clean your blade with Soft Scrub and a q-tip when you first see it appear.
 If you can see pitting on the blade, it is especially important to keep those spots clean so that more material is not removed.

 - Protect the pattern.
-Apply a small amount of Renaissance Wax when the blade is completely dry to help protect against fading and moisture.
+Apply a small amount of WD-40 or a quality oil when the blade is completely dry to help protect against fading and moisture.
 Our Damascus is chemically bonded with stainless steel and several different softer metals, so there is no need to worry about chipping or flaking, but the pattern may still wear over time from regular use.

 - Maintain the edge.
 Damascus will maintain its edge for quite a while, but it will dull faster than our standard S35VN blade.
 We recommend maintaining the edge with the Spyderco Triangle Sharpmaker.